pinobatch/nrom-template/README.md

 * `bg.s`: Background graphics setup
 * `player.s`: Player sprite graphics setup and movement
 * `pads.s`: Read the controllers in a DPCM-safe manner
-* `ppuclear.s`: Useful subroutines for interacting with the S-PPU
+* `ppuclear.s`: Useful subroutines for interacting with the NES PPU

 Each source code file is made up of subroutines that start with `.proc` and end with `.endproc`.
 See the [ca65 Users Guide] for